-- ‘Golden Tiara’ (Also variegated, but in the opposite way: green center, yellow margin)
+- ‘Golden Tiara’ (variegated: green center, yellow margin)

 Hostas With Blue Leaves

-The blue-leafed hosta plants should all be grown in nearly full shade.
+The blue-leaved hosta plants should all be grown in nearly full shade.
 Hosta 'Blue Moon' has heart-shaped, bluish-green leaves.
 A small ground cover, 'Blue Moon' stays under 1 foot tall, with a slightly greater spread.
 The flowers are white and come out in late summer.
-Grow it in zones 3-8.
+Grow it in zones 3 through 8.
 Hosta 'Halcyon' gets a bit bigger (14 inches tall, with a spread of about 2 feet) than 'Blue Moon' and has lavender or lilac-blue flowers.
 Other blue beauties include: